-I am a self-taught photographic artist and am thankful for the teachers, mentors, and muses I have had the pleasure to work with along the way.
+I am a self-taught photographic artist thankful for the teachers, mentors, and good friends who encouraged and helped me along the way.
 My work has been exhibited in group shows in galleries throughout the Northwest, the greater United States, and Europe.
 I make my own fine art prints that are available for sale.

 A photograph is a secret about a secret.
 The more it tells you, the less you know.

 1172 NW Weybridge Way

 Beaverton, OR 97006

 1973 B.S.
 Psychology, University of Illinois, Urbana IL

 1975 M.S.
 Psychology, Portland State University, Portland, OR